World Trade Week Southern California Timeline

 Progress and Growth of the Port of Los Angeles

-The progress and growth of Los Angeles Harbor since 1920 are without precedent among the leading ports of the world.
-The Port of Los Angeles has developed a seaport of major standing in the world of commerce and reached the enviable position among American ports of being first in intercoastal tonnage, second in export tonnage and third in total commerce.
+The progress and growth of Los Angeles Harbor since 1920 were without precedent among the leading ports of the world.
+The Port of Los Angeles developed into a seaport of major standing in global commerce and reached the enviable position among American ports of ranking first in intercoastal tonnage, second in export tonnage, and third in total commerce.

 1932